Thermal evolution of dark matter and gravitational-wave production in the early universe from a symplectic glueball model: Generalities about the compact symplectic group

 with $AA^\dagger+BB^\dagger=\ide_N$ and $A\transp{B}$ symmetric.
 Note that $\Sp(1)=\SU(2)$, and indeed for $N=1$ eq.~\eqref{spn_matrix_in_blocks_bis} reduces to a familiar parameterization for $\SU(2)$ matrices in terms of a three-sphere.

 For every $N$, the compact symplectic group $\Sp(N)$ is a simply connected Lie group (and, hence, is its own universal covering group).
+Locally, the $\Sp(N)$ group manifold can be written as the product of spheres:

-Other interesting properties include the fact that the center of this group is always $\left\{\ide_{2N},-\ide_{2N}\right\} \cong \Z_2$; the fundamental group and the second homotopy group are trivial, $\pi_1(\Sp(N))=\pi_2(\Sp(N))=\Z_1$, while the third homotopy group is the group of integers: $\pi_3(\Sp(N))=\Z$~\cite{Bott:1959tsh, Mimura:1963hgo}.
+so that, in particular, $\Sp(1)=S^3=\SU(2)$, whereas the local structure of the $\Sp(2)$ manifold can be described as the $S^3 \times S^7$ product.
+Other interesting properties include the fact that the center of the $\Sp(N)$ group is always $\Z_2$; the fundamental group and the second homotopy group are trivial, $\pi_1(\Sp(N))=\pi_2(\Sp(N))=\Z_1$, while the third homotopy group is the group of integers: $\pi_3(\Sp(N))=\Z$~\cite{Bott:1959tsh, Mimura:1963hgo}.

-Writing a generic element of the $\Sp(N)$ group as $U=\exp(iX)$, with $X$ an Hermitian and traceless $2N \times 2N$ matrix (so that $U \in \U(2N)$), the condition~\eqref{charge_conjugation_is_global_gauge_transform} implies the additional requirement $X^\star=-\Omega H \transp{\Omega}$.
+Writing a generic element of the $\Sp(N)$ group as $U=\exp(iX)$, with $X$ an Hermitian and traceless $2N \times 2N$ matrix (so that $U \in \SU(2N)$), the condition~\eqref{charge_conjugation_is_global_gauge_transform} implies the additional requirement $X^\star=-\Omega X \transp{\Omega}$.
 Equivalently, the Lie algebra $\mathrm{sp}(N)$ of the compact symplectic group can be thought of as the set of quaternion-valued $N \times N$ matrices satisfying $X=-X^\dagger$ (where the dagger denotes the transpose of the quaternion-conjugate matrix).
-The $\mathrm{sp}(N)$ algebra has dimension $N(2N+1)$ and rank $N$; it can be encoded in the Dynkin diagram